mibrs/mibrs.github.io/_posts/23-04-18-Python-and-RenPy.md

 - flow of a program (sequence) and
 - control structures (loops, conditionals ifs, ...)

-Then we will use RenPy to learn about visual stories and create on ourselves.
+Then we will use RenPy to learn about visual stories and create one ourselves.

 ![Mindmap RenPy](/assets/RenPy_Map_Draft1.png)